 Sports teams rely on a steady stream of funds to afford the gear and training resources they need.
 And as exciting as tournaments, trips, and championships are, their costs can become a major opponent.

-Luckily, we have plenty of low-cost, high-performance fundraising ideas to get your team members across the finish line.
-Take your pick of our 22 sports fundraising events, campaigns, and opportunities.
+We have plenty of low-cost, high-performance fundraising ideas to get your team members across the finish line.
+Take your pick of our 25 sports fundraising events, campaigns, and opportunities.

-Whether your fundraising goal is $500 or $5,000, a successful campaign doesn’t need to be complicated to succeed.
+A sports team fundraiser doesn’t need to be complicated to succeed.
 In fact, the best fundraising ideas for sports teams are easy to understand, have a clear, concrete goal, and capture the energy and passion of the sport itself.
-They can even double as a team-building event.
+They can even double as a team-building event!
 Let’s take a look at 25 fundraising ideas that do just that.

 This hilarious and silly fundraising idea is perfect for sports fundraising.
 First, a few members of your team need costumes.
 Use the mascot for your team, school, or city, or rent mascot suits from a costume shop.
 You can also put together creative get-ups using bits and pieces of Halloween costumes.

 Then, choose the game.
 For example, the mascots could play against each other in a baseball fundraiser or a golf tournament.
 Invite community members and family members to purchase tickets and watch mascots battle it out.
 This event is great for raising money and raising awareness of sports team on social media, and you’re sure to attract more fans and donors if you livestream the game.

 Up the ante and make this a team fundraiser between local school teams.
-All you need is a couple of basketballs and a hoop, so you can repeat this easy fundraising idea as many times as you want.
-Don’t forget to create a highlight reel to share on social media.
+All you need is a couple of basketballs and a hoop, so you can repeat this easy fundraising idea as often as you want.

 This is similar to a shoot-a-thon, but participants instead pump iron with purpose.
 Hold a weightlifting fundraiser that raises money by raising the bar.
 Find out who can (safely) lift the most weight by curling, deadlifting, or squatting.
 Or, you can skip the weights and make it a push-up, pull-up, or sit-up contest.
 Just make sure you have spotters on hand.

 Wine and dine the alumni from your high school or college with an evening event.
 Sell tickets to an all-inclusive dinner before a big game, and recognize them at half-time.
-Alumni love to feel special when they visit their old high school, and engaging with them makes them more likely to donate to their old sports teams when asked.
+Alumni love to feel special when they visit their alma mater, and engaging with them makes them more likely to donate to their old sports teams when asked.

-Put out the call for all Babe Ruth wannabes and have them set up a peer-to-peer fundraising page that’s connected to your sports team’s main fundraising campaign.
+Put out the call for Babe Ruth aspirers and have them set up a peer-to-peer fundraising page that’s connected to your sports team’s main fundraising campaign.
 Each contestant should take pledges for the number of home runs they’ll hit or raise a flat amount for participating.
 Make it BYOB (bring your own bat or baseballs) to keep costs low.
 Or, recruit a local business to sponsor the sports fundraising event in exchange for publicity.

 Are you near a minor or major league team?
 If so, see if you can score a few hours with a player.
-Contact their public relations department and ask if any players would be willing to attend your fundraising event.
-(Have a compelling pitch ready.)
-You could hold an exclusive dinner and have them speak about their career or throw the first pitch of your home run contest.
+Contact their public relations department and ask if any players would be willing to attend your fundraising event (Pro tip: Have a compelling pitch ready!).
+You could hold an exclusive dinner and have them speak about their career or throw the first pitch of your homerun contest.

 A tried and true campaign, selling candy is one fundraising idea for sports teams that seems to work year-round.
 Wholesale suppliers offer candy bars and sweet treats at a steep discount, so it’s easy to make a profit.
 Be sure to brainstorm ways to incorporate your candy sales into seasonal holidays like Valentine’s Day and community events like a summer movie night.